nbsmobile/incio/README.md

 }
 ```

-And for changing the Environment just set it on gradle properties
+And for changing the Environment just set it on `gradle.properties`
-with `buildkonfig.flavor` and assign the value with the Environment name that you want to use, but for
+with `buildkonfig.flavor` and assign the value with the Environment name that you want to use, for
-default config just let the `buildkonfig.flavor` value to empty
+default config just let the `buildkonfig.flavor` value to be empty